VertebrateResequencing/wr/.docs/nextflowdsl/prompt.md

 # Feature: Native Nextflow DSL Parser and wr Integration

-Add a `nextflowdsl` library package and a `cmd` sub-command `wr nextflow` to this repo that lets users easily run Nextflow workflows written in the original DSL or DSL 2 without using Nextflow at all — only using wr.
+Add a `nextflowdsl` library package and a `cmd` sub-command `wr nextflow` to this repo that lets users easily run Nextflow DSL 2 workflows without using Nextflow at all — only using wr.

 ## Background